julian-molina/Documentation/_includes/network/indicator-bot-instance.md

 <!--------------------------------------------- ADDING starts -->

 To add an indicator bot instance, select *Add Indicator Bot Instance* on the task node menu.
-When an indicator bot instance is added, it is created with one indicator process instance, and a market reference.

 <!--------------------------------------------- ADDING ends -->